knowledge-club/knowledge-club/README.md

 This repo is intended to deal with internal matters, such as: Standards, suggestions, quotes, doubts, questions, complains and __everything related to the organization itself *OR* all of the repositories contained here__.

-For topic-specific questions open an issue ou PR directly into the repository in question.
+For topic-specific questions open an issue or PR directly into the repository in question.

 ## How can I help?